Most of the time, when I think of “hacks,” I think of the make-your-life-easier tips and tricks to which this website is devoted.

 Mix it up:

 If you don’t want to eat your cooked squash plain, you have lots of seasoning choices.
-Salt, pepper, and butter work well for spaghetti squash, as do parmesan cheese and your favorite pasta sauce; use a meaty sauce, and you have a main course.
+Salt, pepper, and butter work well for spaghetti squash, as do parmesan cheese and your favorite pasta sauce.
+Or use a meaty sauce, and you have a main course.
 Acorn squash is especially yummy with brown sugar sprinkled on top or mixed in.
 If you have high-quality vanilla ice cream, you can mix a scoop of that into a bowl of hot butternut squash before putting it on the table.
 Or try cinnamon and sugar, or a touch of ground ginger or cloves plus a little molasses, or a pinch of nutmeg with brown sugar, or even pumpkin pie spice.

 - If you like fall and winter recipes that call for canned pumpkin, you can substitute pumpkin that you’ve cooked ahead of time (or even a different orange squash; butternut squash and “neck pumpkins” apparently make super pumpkin pies).
 After I’ve scooped out the microwaved pumpkin from its shell, I let it sit in a strainer for a few hours to get some of the liquid out, then freeze it in smaller containers for use in pumpkin dip, pumpkin bread, and other recipes calling for canned pumpkin.
 Just do a quick pass with an immersion blender or food processor if your recipe needs a smoother consistency.